PelionIoT/pelion-ready-example/README.md

 #### Pelion Client v1.3.x SOTP-specific changes

-Pelion Client v1.3.x introduces a new feature called Software One-Time Programming (SOTP) that makes use of the internal flash of the MCU as an One-Time-Programmable section.
+The version v1.3+ introduces a new feature called Software One-Time Programming (SOTP) that makes use of the internal flash of the MCU as an One-Time-Programmable section.
 It stores the keys required to decrypt the credentials stored in the persistent storage.
 Read more on this in the [porting documentation](https://cloud.mbed.com/docs/current/porting/changing-a-customized-porting-layer.html#rtos-module) under the RTOS module section.

 The flash must be divided into two sections (default 2, maximum 2) for your target.
 You need to modify the `mbed_app.json` file as follows:

 1. Add a section to the `target_overrides` with SOTP addresses and sizes.

-    Here is an example for the NUCLEO_L476RG board.
-Note that with these flash sectors, the SOTP region is placed at the last two sectors of the flash.
     You can find the memory map information in the reference manual of your MCU.
+Note the sectors should be placed at the last two sectors of the flash, so the SOTP region is preserved during drag and drop programming of binaries.
+This is an example for the NUCLEO_F429ZI board:

     ```json
-        "NUCLEO_L476RG": {
+        "NUCLEO_F429ZI": {
-            "sotp-section-1-address"           : "(0x08000000+((1024-32)*1024))",
-            "sotp-section-1-size"              : "(16*1024)",
-            "sotp-section-2-address"           : "(0x08000000+((1024-16)*1024))",
+            "app.sotp-section-1-address": "(0x081C0000)",
-            "sotp-section-2-size"              : "(16*1024)",
+            "app.sotp-section-1-size"   : "(128*1024)",
+            "app.sotp-section-2-address": "(0x081E0000)",
-            "sotp-num-sections"                : 2
+            "app.sotp-section-2-size"   : "(128*1024)"
         }
     ```